AshenHermit/game-resources-exporter/README.en.md

 * `raw_folder` is the folder where raw resources are located (`.psd`, `.blend`, `.qc`...), it is its contents that are displayed in the file system panels in the exporter window.
 * `output_folder` is the folder where raw resources will be exported (to `.png`, `.obj`, `.mdl`...), keeping its path relative to `raw_folder`.
 * `game_root` is the root of the game, an equally important parameter, although the places where it is used are a bit chaotic.
 For example, the paths of the resources specified in the `.tres` materials when exporting for *Godot*, and arguments for programs for compiling *Source* models depend on it.
-* `plugins` - an array of identifiers of active plugins that the reporter should use in his work.
+* `plugins` - an array of identifiers of active plugins that the exporter should use in his work.
 The identifiers are equal to the names of the plugin folders, in the directory `resources_exporter/plugins/`.
 * `run_resources_exporter.bat` is just a file for quick launch of the exporter in this directory.

 <div style="height:128px;"><img src="resources/pages/client.jpg"/></div>